kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise1.rst

 Magnitude images
 ^^^^^^^^^^^^^^^^

 Take a look at the magnitude images.
-You can do this by calling the image viewer FSLeyes in the terminal:
+You can do this by calling the image viewer FSLView in the terminal:

-``fsleyes mag.nii.gz``

-.. tip:: If you can't see the movie with FSLeyes, replace the command ``fsleyes`` by ``fslview_deprecated``.
+``fslview_deprecated mag.nii.gz &``

+.. note:: The '&' character will enable the viewer running in the background so that you can still work with the current section in the terminal.

-Once you have the magnitude images opened in the viewer, adjust the display window to 'Min.
-0' and 'Max.
-300'.
+Once you have the magnitude images opened in the viewer, adjust the display window to 'Min 0' and 'Max 300'.
 Then click the movie button to see how the brain contrast changes over time.

 .. image:: images/mag_display.png
    :align: center

+.. note:: Due to the file size, it is better to view the images with FSLView instead of FSLeyes.

-You can also press ``Ctrl+3`` to see the plot of signal evolution at different brain tissues.
-Select a few data points in the brain (e.g. [98 169 87], [143 106 92], and [159 190 77]), how do you describe the signal curve?
+You can also press ``Ctrl+T`` to see the plot of signal evolution at different brain tissues.
+Select a few data points in the brain (e.g. caudate nucleus [98 169 87], white matter [143 106 92], and cortical grey matter [159 190 77]), how do you describe the signal curves?

 .. toctree::
    :maxdepth: 1